jguan4/PPDE_Approximation/README.md

 7. A string that selects the envrionment used.
 For "Poisson", the driver will test the nonlinear diffusion problem; for "CD_steady", the driver will test the 2D convection-diffusion problem; for "Burger", the driver will test the viscous Burgers' equation; for "CD_1D", the driver will test the 1D convection-diffusion problem.
 8. A string that represents the weighting of each part in the loss function.
 This is more tailored for PINN.
 The string is formatted like an array with 4 entries, each one corresponding to the weighting of each type of the samples.
 One example is '[1,3,1,0]', which will weight the mean squared errors produced by Dirichlet boundary condition samples 3 times more heavier than the other types of samples.
 9. A string that serves as a toggle to select the type of networks used.
 For 'Dense', the driver will run a dense neural network; for 'Res', the driver will run a ResNet; for 'RNN', the driver will run a RNN.
 10. A string that serves as a toggle to select the optimizer used.
-For 'lm', the driver will use Leverberg-Marquardt; for 'sgd', the driver will use Stochastic Gradient Descent; for 'lbfgs', the driver will use L-BFGS.
+For 'lm', the driver will use Leverberg-Marquardt; for 'sgd', the driver will use Stochastic Gradient Descent; for 'lbfgs', the driver will use L-BFGS; for 'adam', the driver will use Adam.
 11. An integer that represents the dimension of the reduced basis L. If this entry is not provided, the driver will interpret L as 0.

 The easiest way to do so is to use `run_DEMO.py`.
 In `run_DEMO.py`, one could define the inputs as a list in the variable `combs`.
 One example is